tibs/drafts/venv.rst

 "project" - one venv per directory tree
 ---------------------------------------

+This is a natural way to work - for instance, to have a ``~/work`` directory, and inside it a sub-directory for each project, and each of those contains its own ``venv``.

+When you ``cd`` into a directory, you activate its virtual environment.

+This works well if you use one terminal window per project, and also works well with IDEs, which generally like to identify a project directory tree.

+There are also tools like ``direnv`` (??) which will facilitate this by actually starting up the virtualenv when you ``cd`` into the directory tree.

+One of the reasons this works well is it makes it fairly easy to remember which virtual environment you *should* be using.

+I've used this at work, where my Python code tended to be organised in this manner.

+This is also the sort of way of working that both ``pipenv`` and ``poetry`` encourage, because they look in the current directory and "upwards" to find the specification of which virtual environment to use.
+Regardless, both (certainly ``pipenv``) keep the actual virtual environment directories in a central place - this makes it easier for the programs to manage them.

 "environment" - one venv per purpose
 ------------------------------------

   (The name "environment" isn't as good a name for this, but it will do.)

+This works well if you like to keep one setup for each type of work.

+For instance, one environment for documentation work (docutils, sphinx, etc.), regardless of where it is.
+Perhaps another for using numpy/scipy and so on.

+I've tended to use this arrangement more at home.

+This relies a lot more no actually keeping an eye on the prompt, to make sure that the right virtual environment for the current purpose is in force.

+If you're working this way, you almost certainly want to keep the virtual environment directories in a central place.
+On Linux this would typically be in ``~/venv/`` or ``~/.venv/`` or perhaps somewhere like ``~/local/share/virtualenvs/``.

 ``python3 -m venv help``
 ========================